 - Cool Old Guy: Zahndrekh is this in killer alien space robot form.
 A Necron who suffered some mental damage, and now believes he is still a Necrontyr, as such he is quite friendly to most people he meets and believes in honorable fighting tactics and conduct.

 - Cloudcuckoolander: Zahndrekh's prisoners are taken into his ship, shown the glories of the Necrontyr Empire, feasted at meals the old fellow can't quite eat anymore, and generally treated quite civilly.
 His cameo in The Twice-Dead King: Ruin indicates he was like this even in life; his method of mediating a treaty between two warring dynasties involves saying whatever comes to mind and cracking jokes that mortally offend both parties.

 - Cloudcuckoolander's Minder: All of Zahndrekh's prisoners are eventually dealt with by Obyron, who drops them off somewhere or just kills them and makes it look like an accident.

-- Deadly Decadent Court: Completely averted.
+- Decadent Court: Completely averted.
 Zahndrekh is honorable and doesn't hold with political factions and in-fighting, and Obyron helps keep his master's court that way by disassembling any nobles who try to overthrow him.

 - Expy: Zahndrekh and Obyron are basically 40K's version of Don Quixote and Sancho Panza given a suitably macabre twist.
 The way their original models were posed was explicitly to make them the Necron counterparts to Creed and Kell.

 - Insane Equals Violent: Inverted.
 Zahndrekh's insanity actually makes him less violent than almost everyone else in the setting.